CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 **Also focusing on 400 Invalid Sharing**

-Resolve a 400 error: Invalid sharing request
+Resolve a 400 Error: Invalid sharing request
 This error can occur for several reasons.
 To determine the limit that has been exceeded, evaluate the reason field of the returned JSON.
 This error most commonly occurs because:

 - Sharing succeeded, but the notification email was not correctly delivered.